© All Rights Reserved leopard

 That being said, most of the national parks have small (often touristy) towns inside them, or just one the edge.
 Yoho has tiny Field, Banff and Jasper have touristy towns named after them and Kootenay has charming Radium just outside its boarders (but right next to the campsite).

 But if you're camping, you want to rough it anyway right?
 And that means cooking your food over an open fire.
 Luckily, unlike most Provincial parks, the National Parks allow fires, most of the time (they may ban them if the fire danger gets too much).
 Unluckily, you have to pay extra for a fire.
-Once you've got your roaring fire going, break out the hot dogs and marshmallows (well, what do you eat while camping?) and get ready for a meal that all the more satisfying for being cooked over a campfire.
+Once you've got your roaring fire going, break out the hot dogs and marshmallows and get ready for a meal that all the more satisfying for being cooked over a campfire.

 There are resort towns through the Canadian Rocky Mountain Parks, such as Banff and Jasper.
 It is possible to find places to have a drink.
 If camping, you can also get drinks in any of the towns, and bring them to your campsite.

-Like with eating, your most likely to be camping, so bring a tent!
+Like with eating, you're most likely to be camping, so bring a tent.
 Of course, in the cities inside or bordering on the parks, you'll find a selection of (overpriced) hotels, motels and hostels.
 If you really want the true experience though, bring a tent.
 You won't be disappointed.

 We don't currently have any Travel Helpers for Canadian Rocky Mountain Parks